prb112/ocp4-upi-storage-scale/README.md

 # ocp4-upi-storage-scale

-The [`ocp4-upi-storage-scale` project](https://github.com/IBM/ocp4-upi-storage-scale) provides Terraform based automation code to help with the deployment of [Storage Scale](https://github.com/linux-system-roles/nbde_server) on [IBM® PowerVC](https://www.ibm.com/products/powervc).
+The [`ocp4-upi-storage-scale` project](https://github.com/IBM/ocp4-upi-storage-scale) provides Terraform based automation code to help with the deployment of [Storage Scale](https://github.com/linux-system-roles/nbde_server) on [IBM® PowerVC](https://www.ibm.com/products/powervc) and [IBM® PowerVS](https://www.ibm.com/products/powervs).

 The code uses Terraform with a combination of YAML, TF and other files to coordinate the provisioning and setup of the relevant infrastructure.

-*WARNING*: Only attaches 2 volumes!
+*WARNING*: Only attaches 2 volumes in PowerVC!
 You *must* manually change to `Shared Volumes` in PowerVC.

 # Installation Quickstart